fluthjs/fluth-vue/packages/core/useFluth/index.en.md

 ::: tip Note

 - toCompt cannot be used directly in templates
-- When using toCompt in a component's render function, the component's render function must be wrapped with [effect](#effect), otherwise the stream's side effects during component rendering won't be cleaned up, causing memory leaks.
+- When using toCompt in a component's render function, the component's render function must be wrapped with [effect](#effect), otherwise the side effects of the stream in component rendering will not be cleaned up, causing memory leaks.

 :::